javascript-tutorial/en.javascript.info/1-js/02-first-steps/02-structure/article.md

 [1, 2].forEach(alert)
 ```

-Now if we run the code, only the first `alert` is shown and then we have an error!
+Now if we run the code, only the first `alert` shows, and then we have an error!

 But everything is fine again if we add a semicolon after `alert`:
 ```js run